 "For the uncommitted testing the waters of Bang Land," Brook quips.
 "Short enough to get the vibe but long enough to still easily tuck away and hide."
 We repeat: perfect for those itching for some sort of bang without going for a full-on chop.
 The shortest layers tend to sit below the eyes, then make their way around the hollows of the cheekbones, Brook explains.

 Let your braids frame the face by making the outward pieces a bit longer (say, to the pupils), then snipping them shorter as you move to the center of your forehead (with the shortest braids reaching the arch of the eyebrows).
 If you don't feel like cutting your braids at all, you can always just tuck a few long strands into loops—all the fun; none of the scary permanence.

 8. Side bangs

-Contrary to the angsty side bangs you may have sported as a teen, these don't cover your entire eye like an eyepatch—rather, the bang starts at the arch of one brow and sweeps across the forehead in a single direction, says Frances.
+Contrary to the angsty side bangs you may have sported as a teen, these don't cover your entire eye like an eyepatch—rather, the bang starts at the arch of one brow and sweeps across the forehead in a single direction, says Francis.
 And according to Brook, "[These] can give the illusion of lift and volume around the face, giving it a more open feeling."